xinyinghou/nested_dict_classroom/_sources/pps-intro-OP.rst

 💻 Pop-up a mixed-up code problem to help you finish the write-code problem
 ----------------------------------------------------------------------------

-:Mixed-up Code Problem:
+:Help:
+    Click the **"Help"** button below the problem description to pop up **a mixed-up code problem** for this write-code problem.

+:Close Help:
+    By clicking the **"Close Help"** button, you can close the provided help.

+:Check Help Again:
+    By clicking the **"View Help Again"** button, you can open to see the generated help again.

+:🔁 Regenerate Help:
+    By using the **🔁 Regenerate Help** button, you can generate different correct code for this write-code problem.

+    You need to CHANGE your code to activate this Feature.

+:Copy Answer to Clipboard:
+    You can use the **Copy Answer to Clipboard** button to copy the generated correct code to the clipboard and paste it in the write-code box.

-    * Movable Blocks:
+:Mixed-up Code Problem - Movable Blocks:
-        - Move the correct blocks from the left box to the right box and put them into the correct order.
+    Move the correct blocks from the left box to the right box and put them into the correct order.

-    * Static Blocks:
+:Mixed-up Code Problem - Static Blocks:
-        - The Static blocks are the blocks that are already in position in the right box.
+    The Static blocks are the blocks that are already in position in the right box.
 You can not move them.

-    * Paired Block Sets:
+:Mixed-up Code Problem - Paired Block Sets:
     - Sets of correct blocks with incorrect blocks that are unnecessary in a correct solution.
     - These incorrect blocks may contain syntactic or semantic errors.
     - Purple edges are used to pair the correct block and the incorrect block.
     - The correct code is randomly shown above or below the incorrect block.

 🤗 Feel free to use it to help you solve the write-code practice problems!